 - the nature of the investment

-- the classification of the entity that has received it.
+- the classification of the funds by the entity that has received it.

 Because this is only a valuation change, it is included in the operating statement in a separate category called “other economic flows” along with other changes in asset or liability valuations caused by factors such as changes in exchange rates or interest rates.